karlitu/discord_bot/README.md

 # discord_bot
-simple bot discord, it log the connection to vocal channel and when at least one person is connect to determinated channel it join the conversation and quit when is connect only its
+simple discord bot, it logs the connection to a voice channel and when at least one person is connected to a channel, it joins the conversation and quit when everybody quits.